signalfx/collectd-etcd/README.md

 # Collectd etcd Plugin

+## Introduction
-An etcd Collectd plugin which users can use to send metrics from etcd instances to SignalFx
+An etcd [Collectd](http://www.collectd.org/) plugin which users can use to send metrics from etcd instances to SignalFx

-# Configuration
+## Configuration
 The following are required configuration keys:

 *Host - Required.
 Hostname or IP address of the etcd member, default is 'localhost'